boisgera/audio-notebooks/README.md

   - **You must download your notebooks to save your work.**
-    Open the `File` menu then select `Download as` and  `Notebook (.ipynb)` (you can also download any file, not merely notebooks, from the "filesystem view"; you can also upload files in this view).
+    Open the `File` menu then select `Download as` and  `Notebook (.ipynb)`.
+    You can also download any file, not merely notebooks, from the "filesystem view"; you can also upload files in this view.

     This is necessary since all your changes are lost when you close your browser.
     Also, the "disk" button (`Save and Checkpoint`) won't work